 5. Press the ‘MOVE HERE’ box at the top right of the screen, and a message ‘file moved successfully’ will appear on your screen

-Starting with iOS7 , we can no longer recommend downloading our mixes using Iphone and Ipads…Apple has decided that only music purchased through their iTunes store can be downloaded directly on to iOS phones and Ipads and played through itunes player on the device.
-The alternative solutions do not offer seamless play on your device.
+Starting with iOS7 , iDevices cannot natively download files, with out using a third party app …Apple has decided that only music purchased through their iTunes store can be downloaded directly on to iOS phones and iDevices and played through iTunes player on the device.

 Instructor Music has no affiliation with any of the “Apps” mentioned above, and we do not endorse them.
-We recommend them because these are Apps that our customers have used with success.
+Our Fitness Instructors have used these Apps with success for their iDevices.
+Although, these Apps may work for you, we cannot support them, as we have no affiliation with those Apps.

 This issue comes up especially with Safari.